seba-1511/colloquium_310/README.md

 * Repeat for every concept

 The way I worked through the Design Pattern lecture was to first decide if a slide was important or not, and if it was then imagine what were the possible questions about it.

+## Other Resources

+A summary built by other team members of the class: [Available here](https://docs.google.com/a/usc.edu/document/d/1Sq-aJOKIpdxkiEUAWjD4DB6DqkHIuCB2MMWoevIOm-Q/edit?usp=sharing_eid)